All Episodes

 They thought they had him defeated yesterday morning, and he was confirmed.

-Another loss for dingy Harry.
+Another loss for Dingy Harry.

-And we go to the phones.
+And we're back, and we go to the phones.

 Thank you for patiently waiting.